-This is in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.
+This is so they can work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.

-If the headteacher decides to suspend or permanently exclude a pupil with a social worker / a pupil who is looked after, they will inform the pupil's social worker / the VSH, as appropriate, without delay, that:
+If the headteacher decides to suspend or permanently exclude a pupil with a social worker/a pupil who is looked after, they will inform the pupil's social worker/the VSH, as appropriate, without delay, that:

-- They have decided to suspend or permanently exclude the pupil - The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - The suspension or permanent exclusion affects the pupils ability to sit a National Curriculum test or public exam (where relevant)
+- They have decided to suspend or permanently exclude the pupil - The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant) - They have decided to cancel a suspension or permanent exclusion, and why (where relevant)

-The social worker / VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
+The social worker/VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
 This is so they can provide advice on how the pupil's background and/or circumstances may have influenced the circumstances of their suspension or permanent exclusion.
-The social worker should also help ensure safeguarding needs and risks and the pupil's welfare are taken into account.
+The social worker should also help ensure safeguarding needs and risks, and the pupil's welfare are taken into account.

-Canceling suspensions and permanent exclusions
+Cancelling suspensions and permanent exclusions

-The headteacher may cancel a suspension or permanent exclusion that has already begun, but this will only be done where it has not yet been reviewed by the governing board.
+The headteacher may cancel a suspension or permanent exclusion that has already begun, or one that has not yet begun, but only where it has not yet been reviewed by the governing board.
 Where there is a cancellation:

-- The parents, governing board and LA will be notified without delay - Where relevant, any social worker and VSH will notified without delay - Parents will be offered the opportunity to meet with the headteacher to discuss the cancellation - As referred to above, the headteacher will report to the governing board once per term on the number of cancellations - The pupil will be allowed back in school
+- The parents/carers, governing board and LA will be notified without delay - Where relevant, any social worker and VSH will be notified without delay - The notification must provide the reason for the cancellation - The governing board's duty to hold a meeting and consider reinstatement ceases - Parents/carers will be offered the opportunity to meet with the headteacher to discuss the cancellation, which will be arranged without delay - The pupil will be allowed back in school without delay